 Southern Environmental Law Center (founding member)

-Ask your environmental group, church, university, homeowner association, or other civic organization to Become a Georgia Water Coalition Partner.
-The coalition currently has over 275 member groups!
-Click here to learn more about becoming involved as a partner.
+Ask your environmental group, church, university, homeowner association, or other civic organization to join the Georgia Water Coalition.
+The coalition currently has over 250 member groups!
+Click here to learn more about becoming involved.